futuregrid/deprecated-teefaa/doc/source/index.rst

 FutureGrid Teefaa is a set of scripts for Baremetal Provisioning.
-Which is designed as simple, flexible, programable, collaboratable so that we can build, test and appreciate new Open Source Technologies.
+Which is designed as simple, flexible, programable and collaboratable so that users/developers can build, test and appreciate new Open Source Technologies as quickly as possible.

 Teefaa Requires(/Thanks to):